Building Multi-Step AI Agents with LangGraph

 # After human approves, resume - "send" now executes

-app.invoke(None, config=config)This pattern is a must for any agent working in a high-stakes domain.
 The agent does the thinking.
-The human makes the final call before any one-way side effect.
+The human approves before any one-way side effect.

 Production agents fail constantly.
 APIs time out.
-LLMs return JSON that won’t parse.
-Web scrapers hit rate limits.
-Code execution tools hit sandbox limits.
-The gap between a brittle demo and a solid production agent is how it handles these failures.
-LangGraph’s conditional edges are what makes self-correction work.
+LLMs return broken JSON.
+Scrapers hit rate limits.
+What separates a brittle demo from a solid agent is how it handles failure.
+LangGraph’s conditional edges make self-correction work.

 The base pattern is the retry edge with a counter.
-Add an error_count field to your state.
+Add an error_count field.
 Bump it in the node that handles failures.
-Use a conditional edge to route back to the failing node for another try, or to a clean exit node after N attempts.
+Use a conditional edge to route back for another try, or to a clean exit after N attempts.
 Without the counter, a stuck failure spins forever.
-With it, the agent degrades cleanly.
+I once watched one burn through an API budget overnight.

 from typing import TypedDict, Annotated, Optional